harvester/docs/docs/terraform/terraform.md

 ## Using the provider

-Documentation about the provider specific configuration options can be found on the [docs](https://registry.terraform.io/providers/harvester/harvester/latest/docs).
+More details about the provider-specific configurations can be found on the [docs](https://registry.terraform.io/providers/harvester/harvester/latest/docs).